DanielPaviza/HlidacVystrah/readme.en.md

   - Page for logging into the account management.

 - **/account**
-  - Page for user account management with the option to edit tracked phenomena.
+  - Page for managing user account with options to edit monitored phenomena and manage the account.

 - **/_adm**
   - Application administration page.

 - **/_adm/logs**
-  - Application administration page with logs.
+  - Administration page with application logs.

 - **/_adm/users**
-  - Application administration page with users.
+  - Administration page with application users.

 ### Backend
-- Swagger can be used for API documentation.
-After running the project, API documentation can be accessed via the URL `/swagger`.
+- Swagger tool can be used for API documentation.
+After starting the project, access the API documentation via the `/swagger` URL.
   - Swagger UI provides an interactive interface for browsing and testing API endpoints.
   - Users can easily browse available endpoints, view their parameters, and send requests directly from the interface.

 ## Database Migrations
-- The project contains a `Migrations` folder with database migrations.
+- The project includes a `Migrations` folder containing database migrations.
 Users only need to run database update using Entity Framework Core migrations.

-1. Open the command prompt or terminal in the project directory.
+1. Open a command prompt or terminal in the project directory.
 2. Run the following command to apply migrations and create the database schema:
    ```bash
    dotnet ef database update